 Expand Administration Setup, and then select Image Errors.

 Errors displayed are for the company you are currently logged in to.
 Each error includes the following information:

-URLs Lists the URL to the image on Scene 7.
+URLs - Lists the URL to the image on Adobe Dynamic Media Classic.

 The URL and Referrer columns have Copy URL associated with them to simplify testing.